EOussama/E-Shop/README.md

 # E-Shop
-A simple experimental e-shopping website.
+---

+## Description
+A simple experimental e-shopping website template, using a custom made css library, you can regard it as an experiment of the [EOmponents](https://github.com/EOussama/EOmponents).